Last Updated: April 2026

 Does the UK ETA affect my Schengen days?

 No. The UK is not in the Schengen Area.
-Time in the UK has no effect on your 90/180-day Schengen limit.
+Time spent in the UK has no effect on your 90/180-day Schengen limit.
 They are completely separate systems.

 Do I need both a UK ETA and ETIAS to visit Europe?